Parents Denied Access To Kids Continue To Seek Solutions

 Agreement outside of court

 Child custody can seem like a complicated process.
 In the end, however, there are a few possible rulings.
-Full custody or sole custody can be granted to one parent, and this is usually the outcome in cases of domestic violence or if there is clearly no cooperation and agreement between the parents.
+Full custody or sole custody can be granted to one parent, and this is usually the outcome in cases of domestic violence or if there is no cooperation and agreement between the parents.

 When you are denied access to your kids, speak to a lawyer.